 An FHA loan is a mortgage that allows for a purchase of a primary residence with a low down payment and is insured by the Federal Housing Administration (FHA).
 FHA loans help families become homeowners by lowering the cost of financing and the down payment barrier to buying.
 According to Mortgage Reports, approximately 20% of qualified homebuyers apply and get an FHA loan due to its credit and income friendly requirements.

-The Federal Housing Administration, or FHA was created by Congress in 1934 and became a part of the Department of Housing and Urban Development (HUD) in 1965.
+The Federal Housing Administration (FHA) was created by Congress in 1934 and became a part of the Department of Housing and Urban Development (HUD) in 1965.
 At the time the FHA was created, the housing industry was slow.
 Approximately 2 million construction workers were out of jobs, mortgage qualifications were hard to meet for potential home buyers, and only 2 in 5 families actually owned their homes.

-FHA loan programs helped to change this during the 1940’s and helped finance housing for veterans and military returning from service.
+FHA loan programs helped change this during the 1940s and helped finance housing for veterans and military returning from service.
 In the three decades after, the FHA helped production on millions of housing units for lower-income Americans.
-Ever since, FHA loans have been one of the most sought after loan programs for families with a higher debt-to-income ratio and a lower income.
+Since then, FHA loans have been one of the most sought after loan programs for families with a higher debt-to-income ratio and a lower income.

 - 3.5% down payment